ChrisMugwagwa/contract-api/Task.md

-Please find the take home assessment below.
-Please let me know if you have any questions.
 **Objective:**

 Build a simple backend service using TypeScript that interacts with a blockchain smart contract and provides API endpoints to interact with this contract.
 The service will simulate a basic on-chain leaderboard for a game.